Looking for fun things to do in Oak Glen, CA? There is apple picking, fall events, yummy treats, and plenty of family activities.

 Mom’s Country Orchards: Stop by to Stock Up on Treats

-You will fall in love with how cute this country store is; it smells like they are always baking something.
-They sell homemade jams, fresh-baked sweet bread, fresh-pressed apple cider, hand-dipped caramel apples, and all sorts of goodies.
+You will love how cute Mom’s Country Orchards store is.
+You walk in, and it smells like they are baking something.
+They sell homemade jams, fresh-baked sweet bread, fresh-pressed apple cider, hand-dipped caramel apples, and goodies.

 We always leave there with a few things.
-Our first time there, we went a little overboard but were stocked for the entire fall and winter with jams.
+Our first time there, we went a little overboard but were stocked for fall and winter with jams.

 There is no apple picking at Moms, but they sell apples in their produce section.